Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Cloud-Layer.md

 To enable the **Cloud Layer** override, you must assign a Cloud Map.
 You can refer to the [Cloud Map](#CloudMap) section to learn about the cloud map format or how to find the example cloud map texture.

 The Cloud Layer will bake the cloud map to an intermediate texture, which is recomputed everytime a parameter changes.
 The resolution of the baked texture is determined by the **Resolution** parameter in the advanced settings of the inspector.
-Clouds shadows are also baked to a separate texture whose resolution is set by the **Shadows Resolution** parameter.
+Clouds shadows are also baked to a separate texture whose resolution is set by the **Shadow Resolution** parameter.

 <a name="CloudMap"></a>

 ## About the Cloud Map

 The Cloud Map is a 2D RGBA texture in LatLong layout (sometimes called Cylindrical or Equirectangular) where each channel contains a cloud opacity.
 For rendering, the 4 channels are mixed together using the **Opacity RGBA** parameters of the volume override.
 This allows to change the aspects of the clouds using a single texture and the volume framework.
+If **Upper Hemisphere Only** is checked, the map is interpreted as being the upper half of a LatLong texture.
+This means that clouds will only cover the sky above the horizon.

 HDRP includes an example Cloud Map named `DefaultCloudMap`.
 This texture contains cumulus clouds in the red channel, stratus clouds in the green channel, cirrus clouds in the blue channel and wispy clouds in the alpha channel.

-If **Upper Hemisphere Only** is checked, the map is interpreted as being the upper half of a LatLong texture.
-This means that clouds will only cover the sky above the horizon.

 <a name="CustomizingFlowmap"></a>